-OHNA has been in existence since 1994 and is the only organization dedicated solely to watch out for the interests of Oakland Hills residents and to bring improvements, maintenance, and upgrades to the entire subdivision.
+OHNA has been in existence since 1994 and is the only organization dedicated solely to watch out for the interests of Oakland Hills' residents and to bring improvements, maintenance, and upgrades to the entire subdivision.

 OHNA operates through a board comprised of volunteer residents of Oakland Hills.
 OHNA does not engage a professional company to manage the association, but it does contract for bookkeeping services.
-Everything else is done by residents and neighborhood volunteers.

-In 1994, an interested group of Oakland Hills residents came together through a series of informal "living room" meetings and created the Oakland Hills Neighborhood Association (OHNA), an incorporated, nonprofit organization.
+Everything else is done by residents and neighbor volunteers.
+In 1994, an interested group of Oakland Hills' residents came together through a series of informal "living room" meetings and created the Oakland Hills Neighborhood Association (OHNA), an incorporated, nonprofit organization.
 Oakland Hills was seven years old and only the first four phases were developed.
 The entrances were embarrassing, with no name signs, no landscaping, and no lighting.
 Weeds prospered and rubbish from passing traffic accumulated.

-After OHNA became a legal entity, OHNA registered with the DMD (Indianapolis Department of Metropolitan Development) and began monitoring local zoning requests submitted to the city to make sure that adjoining land use enhanced home values in Oakland Hills.
+After OHNA became a legal entity, OHNA registered with the DMD (Indianapolis Department of Metropolitan Development) and began monitoring local zoning re- quests submitted to the city to make sure that adjoining land use enhanced home values in Oakland Hills.
 OHNA also had regular communications with the cities of Indianapolis and Lawrence to introduce itself and the interests of its residents.
 OHNA made itself known as the representative of the highest tax base property in the area and began to leverage it into enhanced city services and government attention to our local needs.

-To date...OHNA has spent hundreds of thousands of dollars on entrance enhancement.
-Thousands more have been spent on landscape maintenance, and an irrigation system has been installed at all entrances.
-OHNA has been continually active in representing its resident's interests in local development and enhancing the subdivision to make it a more desirable place to live.
-It has cultivated joint projects with the developerthat enticed the developer to make additional financial commitments and subdivision enhancing projects.
+To date...OHNA has spent hundreds of thousand dollars on entrance enhancement.
+Thousands more have been spent in landscape maintenance, and an irrigation system has been installed at all entrances.
+OHNA has been continually active in representing its residents' interests in local development and enhancing the subdivision to make it a more desirable place to live.
+It has cultivated joint projects with the developer that enticed the developer to make additional financial commitments and subdivision enhancing projects.
 OHNA will continue to maintain appropriate contacts and relations with local government on issues that may impact its residents.

 Resident support, through dues and donations, is what makes OHNA successful.
+We welcome you to get involved and join the board or a committee!